gurjot06oct/Cplusplus/11 OOPS/Classes Objects/01 Class.md

     return dataMember;
 }

-// Definition of data member outside the class is alllowed only if it is static
+// Definition of data member outside the class is allowed only if it is static
 // int MyClass::dataMember = 0;

 int main() {